 Long Distance Events

 Going long requires stamina and mental toughness.
-On the track, the 5,000m and 10,000m involves covering the same ground twelve and a half or twenty five times.
+On the track, the 5,000m and 10,000m involve covering the same ground 12-and-a-half or 25 times.
 It can become a real mind game.
-By contrast, the marathon takes place on a 26.2 mile course outside of the confines of an athletics stadium.
-Its a true test of endurance to keep going until the end.
+By contrast, the marathon takes place on a 26.2-mile course outside the confines of an athletics stadium.

-A polished technique is needed to perfect the jumping disciplines.
-Strength is also required to generate the necessary speed at take-off for long jump and triple jump.
-You need flexibility, especially in high jump, to arch your back, raise you hips and clear the bar.
-Pole vault meanwhile is often described as the extreme sport of athletics.
-The discipline sees strong, fast and gymnastic competitors use a pole to launch themselves upside down and over a bar which can be higher than a double decker bus- not for the faint hearted!
+And who hasn't wanted to try pole vault?
+The extreme sport of athletics.
+The discipline sees strong, fast and gymnastic competitors use a pole to launch themselves upside down and over a bar which can be higher than a double-decker bus - not for the faint hearted!

 Heptathlon and Decathlon

-If you can't decide which discipline you want to concentrate on and you're a good all-round athlete then perhaps decathlon (men) or heptathlon (women) is for you.
-The heptathlon consists of seven events, while men have to compete in ten events.
 Both competitions are the ultimate athletic challenge.
-You need to have incredible stamina, along with strong running and fine throwing techniques to score as many points as possible over a multi-day competition.
+You'll need to have incredible stamina, along with strong running and fine throwing techniques to score as many points as possible over a multi-day competition.

-The wide range of activities that make up athetics means that there is something for everyone - regardless of age.
-The British Masters Federation operates throughout the UK to encourage, organise and regulate athletics competition for anyone 35 and over.
+The wide range of activities that make up athletics means there is something for everyone - regardless of age.
+The British Masters Athletics Federation operates throughout the UK to encourage, organise and regulate athletics competition for anyone 35 and over.
 Get in contact to find out how to you can be involved.